spatie/laravel-csp/README.md

 ### Integration with Vite

-When building assets, Laravel's Vite plugin can [generate a nonce](https://laravel.com/docs/12.x/vite#content-security-policy-csp-nonce) that you can generate with `Vite::useCspNonce()` and retrieve with `Vite::cspNonce`:
+When building assets, the Laravel Vite plugin can [handle nonce](https://laravel.com/docs/12.x/vite#content-security-policy-csp-nonce), that can be generated with `Vite::useCspNonce()` and retrieved using `Vite::cspNonce()`:

 ```php
 namespace App\Support;